 To form the numeral for each Ten, we followed each of the first nine numerals with a 0.

 Numbers between two consecutive Tens.
-To name the numbers between two consecutive Tens -- between 30 and 40, for example -- add successively to the lower Ten the first nine numbers.
-To write their numerals, successively replace the 0 of the lower Ten with each numeral of the first nine numbers.
+To compose the numbers between two consecutive Tens -- between 30 and 40, for example -- successively add the first nine numbers to the lower Ten.
+To write their numerals, successively replace the 0 of the lower Ten with the first nine numbers.

 Here are the numbers between 30 and 40: